liamnichols/xcstrings-tool/Sources/Documentation/XCStringsToolPlugin.docc/Integrating XCStrings Tool into a Swift Package Target.md

 The XCStrings Tool plugin integrates directly into Swift Package Manager providing a seamless integration into any of your Swift Package targets that contain Strings Catalog files.

-> Note: Strings Catalogs are only supported on Apple Platforms
+> Note: Strings Catalogs are only supported on Apple Platforms.

-If you haven't already, open up an Swift Package which contains the Strings Catalog files that you wish generate source code constants for.
+If you haven't already, open up a Swift Package which contains the Strings Catalog files that you wish generate source code constants for.

 ### Updating Package.swift